 - Take the can out of the fridge.
 DONT shake it.
 You don’t want the liquid mixed with the cream.
 Scoop out the hardened coconut cream from top of the can.
 Fill the coconut liquid into a small jar and put back into the refrigerator.

-- Now beat the hardened cream for a few seconds and then add the powdered sugar and vanilla.
+- Now beat the hardened cream for a few seconds and then add the powdered sugar, vanilla and starch.
 Mix until creamy and use straight away.
 You can store the leftover cream in the fridge for up to 1 week.

-- If the cream doesn’t get smooth enough, you can add a bit tapioca flour (up to 1-3 tbsp)
+- If the cream doesn’t get smooth enough (some brands are actually more liquid than others), you can also add a bit tapioca flour or locust/carob bean gum (German: Johannisbrotkernmehl) (up to 1-3 tbsp)

 - First of all take a 8×8 pan and grease the bottom and sides with the vegetable oil.